About

 SNSF Postdoc Mobility Fellow (2022-2024)

-I am worked on Awareness Modelling in Epidemics as an SNSF Postdoc Mobility Fellow hosted by Márton Karsai at DNDS, CEU, Vienna.
+Previously, I worked on Awareness Modelling in Epidemics as an SNSF Postdoc Mobility Fellow hosted by Márton Karsai at DNDS, CEU, Vienna.
 Recent manuscripts on this topic include a genetic data-driven [1] and a network theoretic [2] approach.

 PhD (2017-2022)